 Luke, Dawson, and Lennon, each tried to claim credit for the balloon victory when they arrived back at the aerodrome.
 The squabble became just one more of those annoying disturbances Frank Luke would cause his new commander, Ack Grant.
 (Ultimately, each of the three men would receive credit for the victory.)
 After playing referee between his three pilots, Grant got an idea.
 Ignoring the one victory his squadron had scored that day, he threw a gauntlet before the swaggering blonde pilot that gave him so many headaches.

 Pulling out a map, Grant drew a circle around the town of Buzy near the front lines of the ongoing offensive.
 "There's a balloon there that has been giving us hell," he said.
 "Corps has given our squadron the task of taking that balloon out.
 Luke, if you think you're so damn good, go get that balloon.
 It is heavily protected, not only by Archie but by a whole flock of Fokkers.
 I'm going to send up a flight under Lieutenant Vasconcells.
 I want you to drop out of formation at Buzy and get that balloon.
 You can take one man with you."

 It was more than a challenge; it was a solution.
-Chances that Luke would succeed were slim at best, the job a suicide mission at worst.
-If Luke failed, that might take some of the swagger out of him.
+Chances that Luke would succeed were slim at best, this job was a suicide mission at worst.
+If Luke failed, that might take some of the swaggers out of him.
 If he got killed in the process, well, no one but Wehner and Roberts would shed any tears.